Does car insurance go down after the first year? (New Data + Male/Female)

 - Buying a home

 - Buying an extra vehicle

 - Trading in your vehicle for a safer option

-Whether or not your rates go down after the first year is a matter of which company is insuring you.
-If you do not see your rates go down and you feel like you are paying too much, you may want to consider getting quotes for coverage elsewhere.
+Whether your rates go down after the first year is a matter of which company is insuring you.
+If you do not see your rates go down, and you feel like you are paying too much, you may want to consider getting quotes for coverage elsewhere.

 Start comparing car insurance quotes by entering your zip code below!
 After reviewing these, you can decide if the company you chose to insure you as a new driver is best for you.